lifebottle/Narikiri-Dungeon-X/README.md

 ## Hacker Note 6
 looks like tss header starts with TSS (of course)
-there's some kind of start `Ox04` and end `Ox14`, probably to the bytecode script
+there's some kind of start `0x04` and end `0x14`, probably to the bytecode script
-pointer to the text block `OXOC`
+pointer to the text block `0XOC`
 maybe size of the text block `0x18`
 then you just have to parse the bytecode script looking for stuff, there might be differences across games if they changed it between games
-from the notes here, `Ox0100A304` is a pointer table (?)
+from the notes here, `0x0100A304` is a pointer table (?)
 `0x40002004` is a "name array", whatever that means
 `0x00008202` is a direct string
 `0x10000C04` is some kind of skit thing
 `0x40000C04` is a different type of skit thing
-`Ox00002004` is some other kind of pointer table
+`0x00002004` is some other kind of pointer table
 you could reverse engineer the entire bytecode to be able to compile your own event scripts
 but imo it's too much work, just look for commands related to text
 and leave the byte script alone, edit only pointers and text